Roeder-Johnson

 Tactical communications – classical PR to most – is all about getting ink – or pixels.
 Strategic communications, by contrast, is all about being understood and remembered – for the right things and for the long term.
 When details fade – as the browser is dismissed, the magazine set aside, or the analyst hangs up the phone – you want to be remembered for two key concepts at a minimum: how you are changing the world, and why you are the undisputed leader in doing so.

-Our talent is helping your executive team develop a view of communications as a core business strategy, and presenting your vision and leadership position in simple, clear, and memorable terms – what we call the “High Concept” – on an ongoing basis.
+Our talent was helping executive teams develop a view of communications as a core business strategy, and presenting their vision and leadership position in simple, clear, and memorable terms – what we called the “High Concept” – on an ongoing basis.

 The Benefits of a Leadership Position